-- 16 oz. shells (or any kind of noodle)
+- 16 oz. shells or any kind of noodle

 - optional: more shredded cheese for topping

 - Preheat oven to 400ºF.
-Cook and prepare your sweet potato puree by following our How to Make Sweet Potato Puree post for details.
+Cook and prepare your sweet potato purée by following our how to make sweet potato purée post for details.
 You'll need about 1 cup.
 Set aside.

 - Bring a large pot of water to a boil.
 Add 16 ounces of shell pasta to boiling water.
 Cook pasta until it is almost cooked.
 You want the pasta to still have a bite to it (harder than al dente) as it will continue to cook in the oven.

-- Strain pasta, rinse with cold water and set aside.
+- Strain pasta, rinse with cold water, and set aside.